jonnor/ESC-CNN-microcontroller/report/report.md

 A raw Short Time Fourier Transform can contain 1024 or more bins, often with strong correlation across multiple bins.
 To reduce dimensionality, the STFT spectrogram is often processed with a filter-bank of 40-128 frequency bands.

-Some filter-bank alternatives are 1/3 octave bands, the Bark scale, Constant-Q transform and the Mel scale.
+Some filter-bank alternatives are 1/3 octave bands, the Bark scale, Gammatone and the Mel scale.

 All these have filters spacing that increase with frequency, mimicking the human auditory system.